sutantyo/stx/README.md

 https://user-images.githubusercontent.com/5953262/116773230-94503480-aa97-11eb-806c-42f11d1d2b74.mov

-Of course this is harder to see in some cards, but generally it's very hard to see the uncommon (silver) and gold (rare) rarity symbols on the CB foils, and the mythic (red) rarity symbol will hardly change.
+Of course there is variance depending on the artwork, but generally it's difficult to see the uncommon (silver) and gold (rare) rarity symbols on the CB foils, and the mythic (red) rarity symbol will hardly change.
-You can see in the following video.
+You can see that in the following video, where Lightning Bolt (leftmost card) is again the set foil:

 https://user-images.githubusercontent.com/5953262/116773509-f0678880-aa98-11eb-80e8-61f2ed0ae678.mov

 #### Texture

-The next one is harder to spot, and it is not something I use to identify set or CB foils (the above is more than enough), but more for a discussion.
-In my opinion, the foiling effect on the set foil is much more smoother, and this feels like a new foil treatment.
+The next one is harder to spot, and it is not something I use to identify set or CB foils (the above is more than enough for that), but more for a discussion.
+In my opinion, the foiling effect on the set foil is much more smoother, and this to me feels like a new foil treatment.

 Here is a closeup of a CB foil:

 ![image0 (2)](https://user-images.githubusercontent.com/5953262/116773638-df6b4700-aa99-11eb-85e7-24f72b060a9f.jpeg)